From The Nation's Health — CDC: Zika continues to pose threat in US, Data show thousands of pregnancies have been impacted

 Public health response

-The public health response the outbreak focuses on preventing transmission, supporting affected families and containing the virus to areas where it is present.
+The public health response focuses on preventing transmission, supporting affected families and containing the virus to areas where it is present.
 Other efforts include disease surveillance, laboratory diagnosis and mosquito control.

 A major concern has been a lack of funding to adequately respond to Zika in the United States.
-APHA and partners have been urging a robust Zika response.
 As APHA Executive Director Georges Benjamin, MD, said about Congress in this POLITICO article, "We shouldn’t have to continue to chase diseases that threaten us.
 They’re not behaving like this is a real threat to the public."

 Zika Preparedness and Response: A Public Health and Legal Perspective (webinar)

-Our action alerts and advocacy letters encouraged Congress to act, and the Wisconsin Public Health Association and Wisconsin Association of Local Health Departments and Boards wrote to Speaker Paul Ryan urging for emergency Zika funding.
+Our action alerts and advocacy letters encouraged Congress to fund a robust public health response, and the Wisconsin Public Health Association and Wisconsin Association of Local Health Departments and Boards wrote to Speaker Paul Ryan urging for emergency Zika funding.
 (PDF)